Doctoral study in the School of Architecture and Planning

-You can also consider completing your PhD with a creative practice component.
+You can also consider completing your PhD including Scholarly Creative Work.
 This allows you to submit a design output as examinable work alongside a thesis of up to 60,000 words.
 There are some specific guidelines around the admission requirements and timing of the examination for creative works.
-To find out more about this option, visit PhD with a creative practice component.
+To find out more about this option, visit PhD including Scholarly Creative Work.

-To see how your creative practice can become research, read Sarosh Mulla’s experience, our first graduate with a PhD in Architecture with Creative Practice Component.
+To see how your creative practice can become research, read Sarosh Mulla’s experience, our first graduate with a PhD in Architecture with Scholarly Creative Work.

 We understand that supervisor quality and a strong candidate-supervisor relationship are very important when you decide where to undertake your doctoral study.

 You can browse the profiles and research interests of our available doctoral supervisors below:

 Statement of Research Intent

-As part of your application, you need to submit an Architecture and Planning Statement of Research Intent for Doctoral Study in the Faculty of Creative Arts and Industries.
-The purpose of preparing the documents is to obtain sufficient information for the school to assess your application and allocate supervisors best able to support your research.
+As part of your application, you need to submit a Statement of Research Intent for Doctoral Study in the Faculty of Creative Arts and Industries.
+The purpose of preparing the documents is to obtain sufficient information for the school to assess your application for doctoral study and allocate supervisors best able to support your research.

 We encourage contacting our PhD Advisers before you submit your Application for Admission (AfA) for more specific information and advice about doctoral study in our School.